DakerHub/into-view/README.md

-# zepto-plugin-template
+# into-view

-A template to white a plugin for Zepto
+A plugin to do something when the document scroll to somepalce

 ## Installation